o-ran-sc/sim-a1-interface/near-rt-ric-simulator/README.md

 Navigate to 'near-rt-ric-simulator/tests'.
 Choose the version to test and use that file for test.

-Use 'python3 -m pytest <filename>' to run unit test only with no coverage check
+Use 'python3 -m pytest \<filename>' to run unit test only with no coverage check

-Or use 'coverage run  -m pytest <filename>' to run unit test and produce coverage data.
+Or use 'coverage run  -m pytest \<filename>' to run unit test and produce coverage data.

 List coverage data by 'coverage report -m --include=../../*' - the include flag makes the list to only contain coverage data from the simulator python file.

 To use the 'coverage' cmd, coverage need to be installed use 'pip install coverage'

 ## License

-Copyright (C) 2019 Nordix Foundation.
+Copyright (C) 2021 Nordix Foundation.
 Licensed under the Apache License, Version 2.0 (the "License") you may not use this file except in compliance with the License.
 You may obtain a copy of the License at